ILoveRAT666/Minecraft-Session-Stealer/README.md

 # MC-Session-Stealer
 #### Simple Session-Token stealer written as a forge mod for Minecraft 1.8.9

+## For questions or errors, write to the discord: iloverat1488

 # ⚠️ Disclaimer
 #### This program is for educational purposes only, and I am not responsible for any of your actions